Mendeley/api-design-documentation/README.md

 -   only a draft (not an RFC), but not updated in 10 years

 -   draft is slightly different (more about HTML forms) but idea is the same

+## Roadtesting
+In this area you will find a bunch of items that we have in our beta APIs

+* Macro services
+	* 	transactions in services if very hard - difficult to define service boundaries
+	* 	feels like a  code smell - possible alternative is to not reuse services and treat them as a seperate service that does X business function e.g. calculate-pi-service, followers should return all profile information
+	*  required query parameters on large collections - should have the query parameter in the URL with an ID but that doesn't feel right also
+* Handling multiple domains e.g submissions and datasets when sharing a single swagger instance
+* Given we are using domains details in the URLs /submissions/attachments etc the /metadata/doi feels wrong
+* How to write 'importing' APIs without leaking the underlying functionality into the endpoints?